jspecify/jspecify/docs/spec.rst

    for 2 reasons: First, they arise naturally from the definitions.
    Second, we don’t want to suggest that subtyping is reflexive and transitive under both versions of the rule.

+   Yes, it’s pretty terrible for something called “subtyping” not to be reflexive or transitive.
+A more accurate name for this concept would be “consistent,” a term used in gradual typing.
+However, we use “subtyping” anyway.
+In our defense, we need to name multiple concepts, including not just subtyping but also `same-type <#same-type>`__ checks and `containment <#containment>`__.
+   If we were to coin a new term for each, tool authors would need to mentally map between those terms and the analogous Java terms.

 Trusted null-inclusive under every parameterization
 ---------------------------------------------------